-The L&G report for the year ending 30 April 2021 shows service in a number of areas related to core financial transactions.
-99% of cases related to core financial transactions were achieved within SLA, which the Trustees have deemed to be satisfactory in so much as core financial transactions have been processed promptly and accurately.
-There were four cases that missed SLA; these were all surrender payments.
-L&G have confirmed that no members were disadvantaged as a result of these cases missing SLA.
+The L&G report for the year ending 31 March 2022 shows service in a number of areas related to core financial transactions (figures as at 30 April were unavailable).
+100% of cases related to core financial transactions were achieved within SLA, which the Trustees have deemed to be satisfactory in so much as core financial transactions have been processed promptly and accurately.

 Prudential perform administration services in relation to the Prudential With-Profits fund.
 There are no active members invested in this fund.